 Are you thinking about opening an LLC in Idaho.
 It’s likely that you are eager to start your own business and interact with clients or customers.

-Before you can open up shop and start interacting with customers or clients, you will need to file paperwork for an Idaho LLC.
+Before opening up shop and interacting with customers or clients, you will need to file paperwork for an Idaho LLC.

 You must ensure that all legal requirements are met if you want to reap the benefits of an LLC such as the separation of personal assets and business assets.